xiegeo/modbusone/README.md

 2022-09-09 v1.0.0

-V1 released with the following depreciated identifiers removed:
+V1 release has the following depreciated identifiers removed:

-- The `Server` interface is removed, use `ServerCloser` instead.
+- The `Server` interface is removed.
+Use `ServerCloser` instead.
 - Public global variable `DebugOut` is changed to private.
 Use `SetDebugOut(w io.Writer)` instead for thread safety.
 - Type alias `type ProtocalHandler = ProtocolHandler` removed.
 - Function redirect from `GetRTUBidirectionSizeFromHeader` to `GetRTUBidirectionalSizeFromHeader` removed.